 Bridging Disciplines Programs

 The Bridging Disciplines Programs (BDPs) at The University of Texas at Austin allow undergraduates to develop a secondary area of specialization that complements their major.
-To earn a BDP certificate, student must complete 19 credit hours combining interdisciplinary coursework with hands-on research, internship, or creative experiences.
+To earn a BDP certificate, students must complete 19 credit hours combining interdisciplinary coursework with hands-on research, internship, or creative experiences.

 We offer interdisciplinary concentrations in 16 different interdisciplinary concentrations.